Share:

 How does WooCommerce compare to Shopify?

-WooCommerce itself is free to download and use, but there may be additional costs for premium themes, plugins, and hosting services.
+WooCommerce itself is free to download and use.
+However, you may incur additional costs for hosting, domain registration, premium themes, and plugins, as well as payment processing fees.

 Read other competitive articles for your business